Listening in on the Underwater World

 Help Support the Sarasota PALS Network!

-To make a contribution to the Chicago Zoological Society’s Sarasota Dolphin Research Program, click here to visit CZS now and select “Sarasota Dolphin Research Program” from the gift-designation drop-down menu.
-You may also contact Claire Broadhead, Major Gifts Officer, at 708.688.8667 or email Claire.Broadhead@CZS.org.
+You can make a contribution to the Brookfield Zoo Chicago in support of the Sarasota Dolphin Research Program.
+Click here to visit BZC now and select “Sarasota Dolphin Research Program” from the gift-designation drop-down menu.
+You may also contact Claire Broadhead, Major Gifts Officer, at 708.688.8667 or email Claire.Broadhead@BrookfieldZoo.org.